cvxpy/cvxpy/doc/source/tutorial/intro/index.rst

 Parameters can be vectors or matrices, just like variables.
 When you create a parameter you have the option of specifying the sign of the parameter's entries (positive, negative, or unknown).
 The sign is unknown by default.
-The sign is used in `DCP convexity analysis <#disciplined-convex-programming-dcp>`__.
+The sign is used in :ref:`dcp`.
 Parameters can be assigned a constant value any time after they are created.
 The constant value must have the same dimensions and sign as those specified when the parameter was created.